xiyuy98/stat-992-project/README.md

 We used the following code to do the contextualization:

-The function, bff(), is developed by Alex Hayes and Fan Chen, and posted under Karl Rohe's GitHub repository, vsp.
+The function, bff(), is developed by Alex Hayes and Fan Chen, and posted under [Rohe Lab's GitHub repository, vsp](https://github.com/RoheLab/vsp).

 ```r
 # function, bff()